-A release of information form may be used to obtain information about a client's participation in educational activities, satisfactory progress and testing from institutions and other education activity providers.
-The form provides a means for the client to authorize the FSE&T Worker to request such information.
+A release of information form may be used to obtain information about a client's participation in education from institutions and other education activity providers.
+The form authorizes the SNAP E&T Worker to request such information.

 The form must be read and explained to the client prior to a specific placement or requirement.
-The form is signed by the client at the time the FSE&T Worker needs to obtain specific information.
+The form is signed by the client at the time the SNAP E&T Worker needs to obtain specific information.
 After completion, the form is filed in the case record.

 A transportation payment of \$25 may be made for each month of participation.
-In addition a payment of up to \$50 may be made for GED Exams.